oguzsout/oguzsout/README.md

 <h1 align="center">Hi 👋, I'm Oguzhan</h1>
 <h3 align="center">A passionate android developer from Turkey</h3>

+Hello, I'm oguzhan.
+Since 2020, I continue to learn android working structure and programming concepts.
+I love writing code and researching. this is part of my work life and I enjoy it.

 - 🌱 I’m currently learning **Kotlin programming language and Android working structure.**

 - 💬 Ask me about **Java,Kotlin or Android.**